wdjungst/react-project/README.md

 willing to contribute to the project.
 Basically just building something we want here, if it interests you, please help :)

 Also, it has no tests.
-Also, it's awesome.
+Also, it's kind of awesome.

+## NEEDS NEW OWNER

+I was really excited about this but other priorities in my life have come up.
+I won't be developing this.
+If you would like to take ownership, please email me and we can transfer it to you.
+I'll also give you a brain dump on what I was planning to evolve this into.
+Thanks.